-Nb2 (prolactin stimulated) nuclear extract is provided as a positive control to ensure that the kit reagents are functional.
-The Nb2 (prolactin stimulated) extract gives a strong signal for both STAT5A and STAT5B.
-This extract is optimized to give a strong signal when used at 5 μ g/well.
-Sufficient extract is supplied for 20 reactions each.
-We recommend aliquoting the extract in 5 μ l fractions and storing at -80°C to help avoid multiple freeze/thaw cycles of the extract.
+The Hep G2 nuclear extract is provided as a positive control for STAT activation.
+Sufficient extract is supplied for 20 reactions.
+This extract is optimized to give a strong signal when used at 5 μ g/ well.
+We recommend aliquoting the extracts in fractions and storing at -80°C to help avoid multiple freeze/thaw cycles of the extracts.
+Various cell extracts are available from Active Motif.